Codeception/codeception.github.com/_posts/2016-03-26-codeception-2.2-beta.markdown

 date: 2016-03-26 01:03:50
 ---

 Happy Easter, everyone!
-Ok, not everyone but those who celebrate Easter on this weekend.
+Ok, not actually everyone, but Happy Easter to those who celebrate it this weekend.
-If you do (or even not), you probably have some free time to play with something new.
+If you do (or even not), you probably will have free time to play with something new.
 And yes, by *something* we mean a **beta version of Codeception 2.2**!

 We already announced lots of changes in Codeception: